ousmanebarry/me/README.md

 # me

-This project is hosted at https://me.ousmanebarry.ca/
+This project is hosted at https://me.ousmanebarry.ca/ (not up to date)